BrenPatF/Sandbox/README.md

 * `p_config_type`: configuration type; if new version, takes same as previous version if not passed
 * `p_description`: log description; if new version, takes same as previous version if not passed
 * `p_put_lev`: put level, default 10; minimum put levels at header and line level are compared to this
-* `p_put_lev_stack`: put level for call stack; if line is written, the minimum line put level is compared to this for writing the call stack field
+* `p_put_lev_stack`: put level for call stack; if line is put, the minimum line put level is compared to this for writing the call stack field
-* `p_put_lev_cpu`:  put level for CPU time; if line is written, the minimum line put level is compared to this for writing the CPU time field
+* `p_put_lev_cpu`:  put level for CPU time; if line is put, the minimum line put level is compared to this for writing the CPU time field
 * `p_ctx_inp_lis`: list of contexts to write depending on the put levels specified
-* `p_put_lev_module`:  put level for module; if line is written, the minimum line put level is compared to this for writing the module field
+* `p_put_lev_module`:  put level for module; if line is put, the minimum line put level is compared to this for writing the module field
-* `p_put_lev_action`:  put level for action; if line is written, the minimum line put level is compared to this for writing the action field
+* `p_put_lev_action`:  put level for action; if line is put, the minimum line put level is compared to this for writing the action field
-* `p_put_lev_client_info`:  put level for client info; if line is written, the minimum line put level is compared to this for writing the client info field
+* `p_put_lev_client_info`:  put level for client info; if line is put, the minimum line put level is compared to this for writing the client info field
 * `p_app_info_only_yn`: if 'Y' do not write to table, but set application info only
 * `p_singleton_yn`: if 'Y' designates a `singleton` configuration, meaning only a single log with this setting can be active at a time, and the log id is stored internally, so can be omitted from the put and close methods
 * `p_buff_len`: number of lines that are stored before saving to table; default 100